How to spend your first day at Common City Gardens in SoMa

 Depending on which direction you head, you’ll find some of San Francisco’s best attractions.
 Head north to Yerba Buena gardens, or south to explore the neighboring Mission District.
 To your east, you have the famous San Francisco Bay, where you can walk along the water and check out views of neighboring Oakland.

-If you’re looking to stay more local, there’s plenty to do: grab lunch from some of the city’s best food trucks at SoMa StrEat Food Park, or try some of the city’s best vegan and vegetarian food at Ananda Fuara.
+If you’re looking to stay more local, there’s plenty to do: grab lunch from some of the city’s best food trucks at SoMa StrEat Food Park, or try some of the city’s most delicious vegan and vegetarian food at Ananda Fuara.
 Once you’ve had your fill, check out the neighborhood’s eclectic shopping options.
 Thrift store Out of the Closet sells clothes, books, and home decor, with all proceeds going to the AIDS healthcare foundation, and a few blocks away you’ll find Design Plus Consignment Gallery, where you can find inexpensive and unique pieces to make your new home your own.

 One of the best ways to get to a feel for the city is to spend time in the local parks.
 You’ll find several within walking distance to Common City Gardens: Victorio Manalo Draves Park, Franklin Square, and Mission Dolores Park to name a few.